Does your dog sleep on your bed? It might be cute and cuddly, but it’s most likely not the best of ideas.

 It can bad for you, and for them.

 The thing about letting your dog sleep on your bed is that it can actually be bad for you both.
-In fact, for you the owner it can cause all sorts of trouble including being woken up unnecessarily in the night, something that can affect your quality of sleep and so how you function in the day.
+In fact, it can cause you, the pet owner, all sorts of trouble.
+Issues you could face include being woken up unnecessarily in the night, something that can affect your quality of sleep and so how you function in the day.

 Additionally, it means that your sleep space will be covered in pet dander, something that can be breathed in and cause respiratory issues including allergies.

-It’s not always great for Fido to be sleeping on the bed next to you either, primarily because it can create a huge issue with separation anxiety.
-After all, if they are used to being with you for the majority of a 24 hour period, any time when they can’t do this such as when you are on vacation, or they are ill are going to be even harder for your pup.
+It’s not always great for Fido to be sleeping on the bed next to you either.
+Primarily because it can create a huge issue with separation anxiety.
+After all, if they are used to being with you for the majority of a 24 hour period.
+So, any time when they can’t do this such as when you are on vacation, or they are ill are going to be even harder for your pup.

 Set boundaries early.